Updated August 19, 2023

 You will get a dialog box to set the password if you want to make the sheet password protected.

-By using the short cut key F2 it is possible to edit the active cell.
+By using the shortcut key F2, it is possible to edit the active cell.
 This is a default setting if you need to make any change to this.

 Go to the File menu in the “Option” menu will get Advanced editing options to disable the “Allow editing directly in the cell“.

 This will prevent unwanted editing of the inserted formula by mistake.

 Things to Remember About Formula Bar in Excel

 - Since the formula bar is always pointing to the active cell while applying the formula, you should ensure the active cell is correct.

-- Better to use formula bar for editing an applied formula.
+- Better to use a formula bar for editing an applied formula.
 This will help you to manage the long formulas or data easily.

-- Apart from the menu bar use the shortcuts and right-click selection to make your work easy.
+- Apart from the menu bar, use the shortcuts and right-click the selection to make your work easy.

 - If you share the Excel document with multiple users, ensure the formulas are protected from editing.
 This will help to prevent data loss.

 This is a guide to Formula Bar in Excel.
 Here we discuss how to use Formula Bar in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –